IBM-Cloud/terraform-provider-ibm/website/docs/d/container_ingress_instance.html.markdown

 ---

 # ibm_container_ingress_instance
-List registered IBM Cloud Secrets Manager instances for your cluster.
+Get details about a registered IBM Cloud Secrets Manager instance for your cluster.

 ## Example usage